Part 1. How to Deploy Your App

 Root user

-User data scripts run as the root user, so running the app from user data means it runs as the root user, too.
+User data scripts run as the root user, so the Node.js app will end up running as the root user, too.

 Run apps using a separate OS user with limited permissions.